 How Can You Replace a Tank Valve on a Propane Tank?

 The first thing to do when replacing a propane tank valve is to ensure the cylinder is empty.
 You should use the propane you have left and not just release it into the air.
 Once the tank is empty, close the valve by turning the handle fully clockwise.

 You'll need to place the tank in a secure position, either using a device or asking a friend to hold it still.
 Using a heat gun, soften the weld between the propane gas valve and the cylinder.
 Open the propane tank nozzle to bring the tank to regular atmospheric pressure.

-Turn the valve counterclockwise to remove it from the threaded bung on the cylinder.
-Discard the old valve.
+Next, turn the valve counterclockwise using a pipe wrench to remove it from the cylinder.
+You can discard this old valve.

 While you have visibility to the inside of your tank, take the opportunity to check for rust.
 If the inside of your cylinder is rusty, it is no longer safe and must be thrown away.
 You should also make sure your tank is free of moisture to prevent future rust.
 This can be done by adding a small amount of anhydrous methyl alcohol.

 You can now attach your new OPD valve.
 Thread it into the bung of your propane cylinder, then tighten using a pipe wrench.